 So what DO we teach?

-And that's what our yoga teacher trainees learn.
-A range of yoga practices that are creatively adapted to work for every student.
-They learn to work with different body types, abilities and age groups, closely observing students to make the practice works for THEM rather than trying to force the students to adapt to the postures.
+Our students learn to work with different body types, abilities and age groups, closely observing students to make the practice works for THEM rather than trying to force the students to adapt to the postures.